telephone number icon 866.333.6747

 Cosmetic Nurse School: What It Is & How to Find One

-Demand for skilled nurses is accelerating.
-According to the Bureau of Labor Statistics, the number of people employed as nurse practitioners, nurse anesthetists, and nurse midwives is set to jump by 45% between 2020 and 2030.
+The demand for skilled cosmetic nurses is accelerating at a rapid pace, outpacing the projected growth for the overall nursing profession.
+According to the Bureau of Labor Statistics, the number of people employed as nurse practitioners, nurse anesthetists, and nurse midwives — a category that includes cosmetic nurses — is set to jump by 45% between 2020 and 2030.
+This is more than seven times the projected growth rate for the overall U.S. labor force during the same period.

 What Is Cosmetic Nurse School?